If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Assessment

-• research the whānau or family history — their whakapapa (significant people, places and cultural values) and their history with Oranga Tamariki.
+• understanding any whānau or family history we may hold – their whakapapa (significant people, places and cultural values) and their history with Oranga Tamariki.

 2 Gather information

-We must gather information from a wide range of sources — te tamaiti, whānau, wider family, teachers, hospital staff, and others, and CYRAS records.
+We must gather information from a wide range of sources – te tamaiti or rangatahi, whānau, wider family, teachers, hospital staff, and others, and CYRAS records.

 We must:

-• have direct contact with tamariki, their parents/caregivers, significant whānau or family members and other professionals working with them and their whānau or family
+• work directly with tamariki or rangatahi, their parents/caregivers, significant whānau or family members and other professionals working with them and their whānau or family

-• give tamariki reasonable opportunities to freely express their views and be supported if they have difficulty in doing so.
+• ensure tamariki and rangatahi are able to freely express their views and be supported if they have difficulty in doing so.

 Practice standard: See and engage tamariki